Cairi-S/vegan-Glasgow/README.md

 - A well-designed website that is easy for the public to navigate that will benefit my business to be a part of.
 - A design that allows me to input and update my own restaurant's data easily and efficiently.
 - Value for money.

-Additional future features might be:

-- Ability for users to ‘favourite’ restaurants which show on their ‘My Account’ page.
-- Ability to add own photographs to reviews.
-- Edit profile option, e.g. change password.
-- Delete account.
-- Map API plotting the location of restaurants.
-- Additional information on restaurants
-- Have Superuser ability for restaurants to have/host their own page (paid feature).
-Superusers being able to advertise offers, online ordering and have direct business contact.
-- Filter menu option - Users will have the option to filter restaurant results by the most popular filter choices e.g. location, food category, group type, price and average reviews.
-- Remove 'our recommendation' option from admin and instead display the top 3 restaurants based on average user rating.

 ### DATABASE MODEL ###
 As this database will be unstructured and additional requirements may be added in the future MongoDB’s non-relational database has been chosen to create this site.
 In addition, mySQL is recommended for the final project so I am taking the chance to practice using MongoDB just now.